Multi-Channel Speaker Verification for Single and Multi-talker Speech: Conclusion

 \section{Conclusion}

-To advance robust location-aware multi-channel Speaker Verification, we tackle the problem of designing better input feature as well as embedding space.
+To advance robust location-aware multi-channel Speaker Verification, we tackle the problem of designing better input features as well as embedding space.
 For the former task, we explored various combinations of \emph{spectral}, \emph{spatial}, and \emph{directional} features to find that single-channel baseline can be vastly improved under all testing conditions with combinations of \emph{spectral} and \emph{spatial} features.
-We find the benefit of adding \emph{directional} features more prominent in noisy conditions while an analysis showed that further exploration is required to improve our simple feature concatenation scheme.
-Overall, we observe 32\% relative reduction in Equal Error Rate (EER) on noisy condition.
-We also show that the discriminativeness of speaker embedding space can be significantly improved via a contrastive loss based fine-tuning of our multi-channel system.
-In future, we can investigate (1) feature fusion learning schemes; (2) robustness to sound source(s) location information (modality robustness problem~\cite{gu2020multi}); and (3) explore more multi-channel features like Inter-channel Convolution Differences (ICD) \cite{gu2020enhancing}.
+We find the benefit of adding \emph{directional} features more prominent in multi-talker conditions while an analysis showed that further exploration is required to improve our simple feature concatenation scheme.
+Overall, we observe 36\% relative reduction in Equal Error Rate (EER) on real recordings.
+We also show that the discriminativity of speaker embedding space can be significantly improved via a contrastive loss-based fine-tuning of our multi-channel system.
+In the future, we can investigate (1) feature fusion learning schemes; (2) robustness to sound source(s) location information (modality robustness problem~\cite{gu2020multi}); and (3) explore more multi-channel features like Inter-channel Convolution Differences (ICD) \cite{gu2020enhancing}.